apache/royale-asjs/frameworks/projects/Style/README.md

 This project is under active development.
 APIs and naming may evolve as style beads, runtime class composition, and asset generation are expanded.

+### To work on later:
+- (min/max-)inline-size
+- (min/max-)block-size
+- Add support for normal rgb for browsers which don't support oklch (i.e. CEP) Maybe?